microsoft/Mastering-the-Marketplace/saas/labs/lab2-create-landing-page/README.md

 # Lab 2: Create a Landing Page

 In this lab you will build on what you accomplished in [Lab 1: Creating a SaaS Offer in Partner Center](../lab1-create-pc-offer/README.md).
-You will create a landing page and integrate it with your Partner Center SaaS Offer, enabling publishing of the offer and purchasing the offer in the **Preview** stage of the publication pipeline.
+You will deploy a landing page and integrate it with your Partner Center SaaS Offer, enabling publishing of the offer and purchasing the offer in the **Preview** stage of the publication pipeline.

 For this lab you will need the following.